-The decision of the Committee on Ministry is considered binding (unless overturned by the SWUU Board of Trustees).
+The decision of the Shared Ministry Team is considered binding (unless overturned by the SWUU Board of Trustees).
 If one of the involved persons continues to consider the resolution unacceptable, their next step is to contact the UU District Representative.